 The Symposium aims to reflect on the environmental policies and analyze their impact concerning the contemporary urban growth landscape of our country.
 The discussions and presentations will focus on the need to better the present legislative framework and to fill the prevalent policy gaps. (more…)

-Having successfully organized four National Essay Writing Competitions in the past, to promote original legal writing and research work in the field of law, we are delighted to bring to you the first edition of our National Environmental Law Essay Writing Competition.
-As stated by our Honorable Prime Minister, Mr Narendra Modi, “people’s participation is the essence of good governance”, and with India as the second most populous country in the world, we need to ensure that people have a big role to play to help the government achieve goals and shape successful policies. (more…)
+Having successfully organized four National Essay Writing Competitions in the past, to promote original legal writing and research work in the field of law, we are delighted to bring to you the first edition of our National Environmental Law and Policy Essay Writing Competition.
+With India as the second most populous country in the world, we need to ensure that people have a big role to play to help the government achieve goals and shape successful policies. (more…)

 By Anshika Juneja, Symbiosis Law College, Pune.